 Why Temple Health Informatics?

 - National Visibility: Our program receives regional and national attention because of our excellent student body and our outstanding faculty.
-Our MSHI program is only one of five programs accredited by the Commission on Accreditation of Health Informatics and Information Management (CAHIIM).
+Our MSHI program is one of only five programs accredited by the Commission on Accreditation of Health Informatics and Information Management (CAHIIM).

 - Fueling Career Growth: All full-time matriculated MSHI students are eligible for free HIMSS student membership.